 What could be more fun than Christmas cookies?
 Ninja and Star Wars Christmas cookies, of course!

-As a life-long Star Wars fan, Kitchen Jedi and Body Ninja, I will tell you with 100% certainty that when it comes to Christmas and baking, I don’t mess around.
+As a life-long Star Wars fan, Kitchen Jedi and Workout Ninja, I will tell you with 100% certainty that when it comes to Christmas and baking, I don’t mess around.
 These cookies are freaking awesome!!

 They will take an hour or so to put together, between the rolling and the cooking and the decorating, but I can’t think of anything more fun than decorating ninjas and Millennium Falcons….or any Christmas cookie shapes you like.

 I’ve tested this recipe with both a home made gluten free flour blend, and the store bought Bob’s Red Mill (be sure to add xantham gum if you’re using their mix) and both worked great.
 Be sure to read my notes, and leave your own if you try something different!

 I’d love to hear about your substitutions, experiments, Star Wars stories, or anything at all related to ninjas, Christmas and general awesomeness.